About

 AI in research

-As responsible for the University Library's AI services for researchers, I support researchers in exploring and assessing the opportunities and challenges of using AI tools in various parts of the research process.
+I am responsible for the University Library's AI services for researchers.
+I support researchers in exploring and critically assessing the opportunities and challenges of using AI tools in various parts of the research process.
 I do so mainly by organising workshops and courses.

 Research on AI in healthcare